MartinSenne/WasteAnHourHavingFun/README.md

 * Easy extensibility towards any modulo-based balanced game with an unequal number of weapons. (e.g. rock-paper-scissors-lizard-Spock).
 See (wiki article)[https://en.wikipedia.org/wiki/Rock-paper-scissors#Additional_weapons] for details.
-* Easy extensibility towards a real "Client-Server"-based architecture, as `Game` (reflecting the backend) can be easily adopted to be used from the frontend-side.
+* Easy extensibility towards a real "Client-Server"-based architecture, as `Game` (reflecting the backend) can be easily adopted to be used from a frontend.
 In order to do so, wrap parameters for call to `Game.submitMove` and result `GameStatus` into appropriate JSON objects.

 ### Current Deficiencies